hamdyaea/Radio-Over-Internet-RoIP/README.md

 ## Requirements :

 If you miss a module, install it pip install module-name.
+If you miss PIL to have the pictures install pillow with pip.

 You need to have the original VLC software installed on your computer.